Restaurant: Beaucoup Bakery & Cafe

-- Butter Baked Good‘s had no peanut butter chips so it was less sweet, but Beacoup Bakery’s just tasted fresher and more peanutty.
+- Butter Baked Good‘s had no peanut butter chips so it was less sweet, but Beaucoup Bakery’s just tasted fresher and more peanutty.

 - This back to back comparison certainly changed the way I feel about the Butter Baked Goods Peanut Butter Sandwich Cookie which I used to think was a must try.

-- It’s not a bad cookie and I wouldn’t turn it down, but Beacoup Bakery just took it to another level I never knew existed.
+- It’s not a bad cookie and I wouldn’t turn it down, but Beaucoup Bakery just took it to another level I never knew existed.

 - Blondies are the white chocolate versions of a traditional chocolate brownie.